 SCHEDULE OF DEBT SERVICE

-The table below shows the debt service on the Outstanding Bonds, the debt service on the 2019A Bonds and the total debt service.
-Payments due on July 1 are deemed to accrue in the preceding fiscal year.
+The following table shows the debt service on the Outstanding Bonds, the debt service on the 2021C Bonds, and the total debt service.
+Payments due on July 1 are deemed to accrue in the preceding Fiscal Year.